Are Instant Hot Water Systems Worth It?

 - Do showers have water-saving shower heads installed?

 Storage tanks will also corrode over time.
 When this happens, you might start to see rust in your water.
-Instant hot water systems don’t store water in the first place, and so never run the risk of growing harmful bacteria or rusty water!
+Instant hot water systems don’t store water in the first place, so they never run the risk of growing harmful bacteria or rusty water!

 How Long Do Instant Hot Water Systems Last?